squarism/squarism.github.io/_posts/2021-07-09-databases-ruin-all-good-ideas.markdown

 So this is why you configured a quorum disk.
 When the cluster looses quorum, there's a race to the quorum disk.
 It writes a magic number to the start of the disk sector (not even like in the normal part of the disk iirc) and whoever arrives 2nd, panics on purpose.
 Now you have survived split brain.
 But you needed crazy shared disk technology to even do this for arbitrary reasons.

 It was a crazy time and I should share this as production horror chops sometime later.
 A lot of the technology in this story is super old.
 But some of it hasn't changed.
-When I learned Mongo, I had a high degree of context and I didn't have to ask "yeah but why" a lot.
+When I learned Mongo, I had a high degree of context from this horror and I didn't have to ask "yeah but why" a lot.

 Way back when, our CEO couldn't stand to have half the hardware sitting around doing nothing.
 He wanted it involved.
 It's not like it's a "dumb idea".
-It's a good idea and a lot of people have good ideas around the database but databases ruin all good ideas.
+It's a good idea and a lot of people have good ideas around the database.
+To me though, databases ruin all good ideas.